hpreston/myhero_tropo/README.md

 * Spark Bot - [hpreston/myhero_spark](https://hub.docker.com/r/hpreston/myhero_spark)
 * Tropo WebAPI - [hpreston/myhero_tropo](https://hub.docker.com/r/hpreston/myhero_tropo)

-# Tropo Account Requirement
+## Cisco Tropo Account Requirement
-**EDIT NEEDED**

-In order to use this service, you will need a Cisco Tropo Account to use.
+In order to use this service, you will need a Cisco Tropo Account deploy the service.

 Creating an account is free and only requires a working email account.
 Visit [http://www.tropo.com](http://www.tropo.com) to signup for an account.

+Developer usage of Tropo is also free and information is available at [http://www.tropo.com](http://www.tropo.com).

+In order to build the Tropo Application, this application needs the Username and Password for your Tropo Account.

 ## Basic Application Details
 **EDIT NEEDED**